3 keys: The foundations of investing

 And while diversification and asset allocation can never guarantee that you won’t experience a loss, investors who expect to be in the market for less time may be more concerned with protecting what they have from a drop in value.
 In such situations, a more conservative blend of investments with a higher allocation to bonds and short-term investments would likely be more appropriate.
 While history suggests that these assets can’t match the growth potential of stocks, they also generally hold up better during market downturns.

-You may be juggling several short- and long-term goals at once, from saving for retirement to building an emergency fund.
+You may be juggling several short- and long-term goals at once, from saving for retirement to building emergency savings.
 Consider how much of your investment portfolio you want to allocate to more conservative options with less risk of loss versus to more aggressive options with more growth potential.
 As you move closer to your goal, consider adjusting your asset allocation to build in more protection from the market’s ups and downs.

 Choose an investment mix you are comfortable with